testfiesta/tacotruck/README.md

 ```

 ## Ignoring Data
-Source data can be selectively ignored by `yatt-pipe` based off of data type and a provied JavaScript regex.
+Source data can be selectively ignored by `tacotruck` based off of data type and a provied JavaScript regex.
 (I recommend using something like [Regexr](https://regexr.com/) if you need to hone your regex for usage here.)

 For example, if you want to ignore all "projects" with "Example" or "example" in their name, you could pass the following ignore JSON:
 ```